shuguang-52/2019-RemoteSens-AUSSC/README.md

 # Alternately Updated Convolutional Spectral-Spatial Network for Hyperspectral Image Classification
 This is the source code of the paper.
-We mainly use Tenosorflow to build model and use some functions of Keras.
+We mainly use Tenosorflow to build model.

 Fig 1.
 Graphic Abstract

 ## Setup
-+ Python 3.5
++ Python 3.5+
 + Tensorflow-gpu 1.11.0
-+ Keras 2.2.2

 To install it and related development package, type: